bjcosta/landscaping/pond/ponds.md

 # Aspects of Pond Design

+Here I will list various aspects of pond design that should be considered.
+Detailing a few common options in each category and listing pros/cons for each option and how it relates to the type of pond being built.

 ## Mehanical surface filtration

 The most common option by far is installing a skimmer box and is on most pond builds I have seen.

-My first choice would be an intake-bay because it reduces risk of killing animals in the pond, but also my initial thought is that they are simpler to clean/maintain evey week.
-However there are some significant complexities with installing a intake bay in my pond.
+My first choice would be an intake-bay because it reduces risk of killing animals in the pond, but also my initial thought is that they are simpler to clean/maintain every week.
+However there are some significant complexities with installing an intake bay in my pond.
 As a result I am going to start with a typical skimmer box.

 I also have an idea I plan to try to convert a skimmer box into a intake bay using a 3D printed adapter to replace the flapper that insteads draws the gravity fed intake from an aquablock under the rocks just in front of the skimmer.
 This may have some issues (like limited flow of water causing the pump to run dry), but I will give it a shot sometime after getting a working pond and see how it turns out.